cms-jet/JMEDAS/README.md

 ## Run exercises in cmslpc

-Open a terminal/console, connect to cmslpc-sl7 and prepare your working area (instructios are in a bash shell syntax):
+Open a terminal/console, connect to cmslpc-sl7 and prepare your working area (instructios are in bash shell syntax):

 ```
 kinit username@FNAL.GOV